 Legacy: A prospective member whose parent, sibling, or grandparent is an alumnus of Alpha Sigma Phi.

-Membership Education Director: The undergraduate officer responsible for facilitating and teaching new members during the Alpha Phase.
+Vice President of Membership Enrichment: The undergraduate officer responsible for facilitating and teaching new members Membership Orientation Program.

 New Member: A man who has accepted a fraternity bid, but has not been initiated.

 New Member Education Period: The period of time before initiation when new members learn about Alpha Sigma Phi and the necessary information to prepare them to be a brother.
-All new member programs must end eight weeks after the Pledge Ceremony.
-Alpha Sigma Phi calls our new member program the Alpha Phase.
+Alpha Sigma Phi calls our new member program the Membership Orientation Program.

 Philanthropy: Fundraising projects sponsored by Alpha Sigma Phi supporting local and inter/national charitable organizations.
 The Fraternity has an innovative values-based philanthropic model with five partners: RAINN, Ronald McDonald House Charities, Humane Society, Big Brothers Big Sisters of America, and Homes for our Troops.